 An analysis of historical flow data for the lower Bear River was completed to better understand river gains and losses.
 SSWD maintains records of water released into the Bear River immediately downstream of the non-Project diversion dam.
-Further downstream of the non-Project diversion dam, flow is measured at two locations: the Bear River at Wheatland (USGS 1142400); and the Bear River at Pleasant Grove Road (CDEC BPG).
+Further downstream of the non-Project diversion dam.
+Further at Wheatland (USGS 1142400); and the Bear River at Pleasant Grove Road (CDEC BPG).